 Wisconsin Horror: The Pit (1981)

 12-year-old Jamie Benjamin is a bit disturbed.
-He’s being bullied at school, he’s developed an unhealthy sexual obsession with his pretty young babysitter, his teddy bear talks to him, and he’s feeding to people to a hole in the woods full of evil creatures he calls tra-la-logs.
+He’s being bullied at school, he’s developed an unhealthy obsession with his pretty young babysitter, his teddy bear tells him to do bad things, and he’s feeding to people to a hole in the woods full of evil creatures he calls tra-la-logs.

-The original screenplay penned by Ian A. Stuart was a dark exploration into the mind of a deeply troubled child.
+The original screenplay penned by Ian A. Stuart was a dark exploration of the mind of a deeply troubled child.
 To Stuart’s dismay, Lehman twisted the story into “grade-B garbage.”
 He turned Jamie’s psychological demons into real, hungry monsters, and added gratuitous nudity to secure an R rating.
-You couldn’t have a commercially viable PG-13 horror movie in the 80s.
+You couldn’t have a commercially viable horror movie in the 80s without ample boobs, blood, or, preferably, copious amounts of both.

 The only problem was Lehman’s wife was NOT having it.